dice-group/FOX/README.md

 Datasets
 ----
-The datasets are in the `FOX/input` folder.
+The training and testing datasets are in the `FOX/input` folder.

+The resulting raw data from the learning and testing process are in the `FOX/evaluation` folder.

 License
 ----